odkr/pandoc-zotxt.lua/man/man1/pandoc-zotxt.lua.rst

 ``.yaml``   CSL YAML
 =========== ==========

+BibLaTeX and BibTeX support requires Pandoc v2.17 or later.
-CSL formats are preferable to TeX formats.
+CSL is preferable to BibLaTeX and BibTeX.

-The file is added to the "bibliography" metadata field automatically;
-if that field already contains bibliography files, they take priority.
+The bibliography file is added to the "bibliography" metadata field automatically; if that field already contains bibliography files, they take priority.

-Data is only ever added to the file, never updated or deleted.
-If you need to update the file, delete it, so that it will be regenerated from scratch.
+Data is only ever added to the bibliography file, never updated or deleted.
+However, if you delete the file, it will be regenerated from scratch.

 For example: